kadamwhite/talks/2017/democratizing-software-wcbos/democratizing-software.md

 ???

-Before these systems were in place, to have a web presence we had to build some or all of it ourselves.

-We can still find ourself a web host, roll up our sleeves, bust out an FTP client and start building; but if you try to ask "how do I make a website" in 2017, it doesn't feel like a straightforward process anymore.
+We can still do things ourselves; find ourself a web host, roll up our sleeves, bust out an FTP client and start building.
+But if you try to ask "how do I make a website" in 2017, it doesn't feel like a straightforward process anymore.

 ---
 <!-- .slide: data-background-video="../democratizing-software/images/sue-lockwood-tech-choice.mp4" data-state="solid-bg" data-background-position="center" data-background-repeat="no-repeat" data-background-video-loop="true" data-background-size="contain" -->